 ■ Aircraft Components And Payload

 Please be noted that a complete aircraft includes the aircraft body, gimbal camera, propellers, and the battery.
 Any damage or missing of these components may result in a malfunction.
-The RTK module is an optional accessory for enhancing aircraft positioning accuracy.

 Table 1-2 Autel Alpha Component List